PDA-UR/end-to-end-latency/README.md

 More information on the project: https://hci.ur.de/projects/end-to-end-latency

-Directory `yalmd` contains Arduino code for the measuring device.
+`yalmd` contains Arduino code for the measuring device.

-Directory `test-program` contains a sample program (C and SDL2) that switches the display's color from black to white.
+`test_program` contains a sample program (C and SDL2) that switches the display's color from black to white.